robinthibaut/pysgems/README.md

 # pysgems
-Use SGeMS (Standford Geostatistical Modeling Software) from Python
+Use SGeMS (Standford Geostatistical Modeling Software) from Python.
+In construction...